owlchester/kanka-docs/docs/features/mentions.md

 * `relations`
 * `reminders`

+* Maps have the `explore` subpage as a valid option.
+* Whiteboards have the `draw` subpage as a valid option.
-Some entries like quests have a `quest-elements` subpage as a valid option.
+* Quests have the `quest-elements` subpage as a valid option.

 The advanced mention can also specify the HTML anchor the link should point to using `[entity:123|anchor:post-69]`.